JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_07/constrained.md

 &h_j(x) = 0,\ j=1,\dots,J.
 \end{aligned}
 ```
+Functions ``g_i`` generate inequality constraints, while functions ``h_j`` generate equality constraints.
+Box constraints such as ``x\in[0,1]`` are the simplest case of the former.
 This optimization problem is also called the primal formulation.
 It is closely connected with the Lagrangian
 ```math
 L(x;\lambda,\mu) = f(x)  + \sum_{i=1}^I \lambda_i g_i(x) + \sum_{j=1}^J \mu_j h_j(x).
 ```